Should drunk driving laws be stronger in Wisconsin?

 Jim Haessley teaches a class for first-time OWI offenders at Waukesha County Technical College.
 He’s been doing it for 45 years.
 It’s his opinion that increased penalties will flood the court system.
 He believes that better education about the laws and potential consequences of drunk driving will have a more significant impact on the problem.
 “These people come in here so hurt,” Haessley told Wisconsin Public Radio.
 “All of them said, ‘I had no clue what happened to people who got a ticket for OWI.'”
 Likewise, the Tavern League of Wisconsin agrees.
 Specifically, lobbyist Scott Stenger indicated the group supported anything that lowers alcohol-rlated crashes and fatalities.
 But he told WPR that there have been many reports criticizing “… increased penalties as an effective means of combating drunk driving.”

 Proponents of the movement believe this is an exaggerated argument and the state should be able to handle the increased costs of incarceration easily.
 Rep. Ott, in fact, apparently had a report prepared on this very issue and concluded that with the higher penalties his body of legislative changes demands, the state’s expenses for incarceration would only increase by $15 million a year.

 Nevertheless, many question Mr. Ott’s report, challenging its credibility.

 Charged with a drunk driving offense?

-The top drunk driving defense attorneys at Meyer Van Severen, S.C. work with individuals accused of drunk driving.
+The top drunk driving defense attorneys at Van Severen Law Office work with individuals accused of drunk driving.
 Whether you face charges for Operating While Intoxicated (OWI), Prohibited Alcohol Concentration (PAC), or any other criminal offense, we may be able to help.
-Contact Meyer Van Severen at (414) 270-0202 to begin with a free consultation.
+Contact Van Severen Law Office at (414) 270-0202 to begin with a free consultation.